Wood Graining [ woo d-greyn-ing ] noun

-Nearly any smooth, flat surface in which Graining Base can adhere to can be wood grained.
+Nearly any smooth, flat surface in which a base color can adhere to can be wood grained.
 Various surfaces, including metal, plastic, painted objects, or masonite can be wood grained.
 You can make almost any object look like wood including metal file cabinets, kitchen cabinets, tables, bookcases, chests, vanities, steel doors, paneling, dressers, desks, and more.

 2. Must I strip off the old paint or varnish?

 Removing the old finish is almost always best, but it may not be necessary on your project.
 If the old finish is in good condition, it may be possible to wood grain over it.

 3. What if I don’t get the wood grain pattern I desire, can I change it?